progressdb/ProgressDB/docs/kms.md

 - Local development: the server includes a `replace` directive in its `go.mod` pointing to `../kms` for local testing.
 For production deployments, remove the `replace` and depend on published releases.

 **Troubleshooting**
-- If the server fails to start KMS: check `PROGRESSDB_KMS_BINARY` and `PATH` for an available `kms` binary; check logs in the KMS data-dir for startup errors.
+- If the server fails to start KMS: check `PATH` and ensure a `kms` binary is available, and check logs in the KMS data-dir for startup errors.
 - If peer UID is not available: ensure the server is passing an inherited UDS listener to the child process, or run KMS as a separate service and configure the server to use that socket.

 For more details about the KMS internals and available HTTP endpoints, see `kms/README.md` and the `kms` package documentation in the repository.